What Is It?

 Understanding Flood Insurance

-Flood insurance covers direct physical damage to your home and belongings caused by flooding โ including storm surge, overflowing rivers and lakes, heavy rain accumulation, and mudflow.
-It’s available through the federal National Flood Insurance Program (NFIP) or private flood insurance carriers, which often offer broader coverage at competitive rates.
+Flood insurance covers direct physical damage to your home and belongings caused by flooding, including storm surge, river overflow, heavy rainfall, and mudflow.
+It is not included in standard homeowners insurance and must be purchased separately through the NFIP or private carriers.

 Who Needs It?